Deficiency Balances After Repossession

 Here's one suggestion for avoiding a deficiency balance: If your property, especially a motor vehicle, is about to be repossessed, ask for a contract reinstatement just to get the vehicle back so you can sell it yourself.
 Even if you get $7,000 for a $9,000 car, it's better than the lender repossessing it and selling it for $3,000.
 You can use the $7,000 to pay off your lender and will owe only $2,000 more, far less than the $6,000 you'd owe if the lender sold it through repossession.

-If the lender doesn't forgive or write off the balance, expect dunning letters (collection letters) and phone calls, probably from a collection agency.
+If the lender doesn't forgive or write off the balance, expect dunning letters (collection letters) and phone calls, probably from a debt collection agency.

 Restrictions on Deficiency Balances

 In about half of the states, you won't be liable for a deficiency balance on certain kinds of transactions or if the amount still owing or that you originally paid is less than a few thousand dollars.
-The rest of the states don't place any limits on deficiency balances after repossession.
+The rest of the states don't place limits on deficiency balances after repossession.

 Defenses Against the Collection of a Deficiency Balance